heremaps/here-sdk-ref-app-flutter/README.md

 - Learn how the [HERE SDK 4.x](https://developer.here.com/products/here-sdk) can be complemented with rich UI for your own application development.
 - Discover how to avoid common pitfalls, master edge cases and benefit from optimized end user flows.
 - All code using the HERE SDK is implemented in pure Dart following well-established clean code standards.
-- On top, the reference application is enriched with tailored graphical assets - adapted for various screen sizes and ready to be used in your own projects under the [License](#license) you can find below.
+- On top, the reference application is enriched with tailored graphical assets - adapted for various screen sizes and ready to be used in your own projects.

 If you are looking for smaller bits & pieces or just want to get started with the integration of the HERE SDK into a simpler project, you may want to start looking into our [example apps](https://github.com/heremaps/here-sdk-examples/tree/master/examples/latest/navigate/flutter) selection including a stripped down [hello_map_app](https://github.com/heremaps/here-sdk-examples/tree/master/examples/latest/navigate/flutter/hello_map_app) that accompanies the [Developer's Guide](https://developer.here.com/documentation/flutter-sdk-navigate/) for the HERE SDK.